 Tactics

-Tactics describe the strategies that may be employed by adversaries during specific phases of business logic attacks.
+Tactics describe the strategies that may be employed by adversaries during specific phases of business logic abuse.
 They are the high level activities that the adversary performs during each phase.

 ID Name Description Phase